AstridFOPA/git-cloud-Demo/readme.txt

- try to see what will happen if I change something in the file that I have already created on git add a new line
+create a new conflict to see conflict  try to see what will happen if I change something in the file that I have already created on git add a new line